The Amazing Race (American TV series)

 The show was created by Elise Doganieri and Bertram van Munster, who, along with Jonathan Littman, serve as executive producers.
-The show is produced by Earthview Inc. (headed by Doganieri and van Munster), Jerry Bruckheimer Television for CBS Studios and 20th Television (divisions of Paramount Global and The Walt Disney Company, respectively).
+The show is produced by Earthview Inc. (headed by Doganieri and van Munster), Jerry Bruckheimer Television for CBS Studios and 20th Television (divisions of Paramount Skydance and The Walt Disney Company, respectively).
 The series has been hosted by veteran New Zealand television personality Phil Keoghan since its premiere.

 Since the inception of the Primetime Emmy Award for Outstanding Reality-Competition Program in 2003, The Amazing Race has won ten out of nineteen times; the show has also won other awards and commendations.
 Although it has moved around several prime time slots, the program has averaged about 10 million viewers per season.

-In May 2025, the series was renewed for a thirty-eighth season, continuing with 90-minute episodes.